A Performance Indicator Framework for Accessibility Data

 The Accessible Canada Act (ACA) came into effect in 2019, with the overarching goal of realizing a barrier-free Canada by 2040.

 The Accessible Canada Directorate (ACD), within Employment and Social Development Canada (ESDC), is the focal point for the implementation of the ACA.
-ACD is responsible for measuring progress in the removal of barriers to accessibility over time.
+ACD is responsible for measuring progress in removing barriers to accessibility over time.
 To support this work, ESDC published the Federal Data and Measurement Strategy for Accessibility (the Strategy) in June 2022.

 Together these indicators will form a performance indicator framework (PIF) for accessibility data.

 The PIF is being developed in phases.
 Phase 1 of the PIF sets out the performance indicators for employment, information communication technologies (ICT), and transportation.
+Phase 2 of the PIF sets out the performance indicators for the built environment, design and delivery of programs and services, procurement of goods, services and facilities, and communication other than ICT.
 These indicators have been developed in collaboration with federal partners, the disability community, and academic and data experts in accessibility.
 The guiding principles set out in the ACA and the Strategy were also considered.

 Data sources must be identified to ensure that measurement against each of the performance indicators is possible.
 In some cases, data sources already exist.
 In other cases, data sources are being explored or still need to be developed.